duartegjmiguel/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 Scopes don't have structure imposed by the protocols - they are just space-separated strings.
 This allows for flexibility when designing the scopes used by a system.
-In this quickstart, you will create a scope that represents complete access to your API.
+In this quickstart, you will create a scope that represents complete access to an API (the API itself will be created later in this quickstart).

 Scope definitions can be loaded in many ways.
 This quickstart shows how to use a "code as configuration" approach.
-A minimal Config.cs was created by the template.
+A minimal Config.cs was created by the template at *src/IdentityServer/Config.cs*.
 Open it and add an *ApiScope* to the *ApiScopes* property:

 ```csharp
 public static IEnumerable<ApiScope> ApiScopes =>